Game 2 Box Score

 Plating three more runs in the top of the sixth, the Bruins looked poised to pull off an upset, trailing by just one run, 5-4.
 Packaging four hits and an error, GFU was in position to do more damage with the bases loaded and two outs, but Kris Trindle grounded out to end the inning.

 Feeling the pressure, the Wildcats awoke, putting up five runs to push their lead to six, 10-4.
-Ashley Garcia (Jr., Beaverton, Ore.) and Jordan Mixsell each delivered RBI doubles and Erin Carson (Soph., Camas, Wash.) added to the total with a single that drove home pinch runner Kristin Herren.
+Ashley Garcia (Sr., Beaveton, Ore.) and Jordan Mixsell each delivered RBI doubles and Erin Carson (Jr., Camas, Wash.) added to the total with a single that drove home pinch runner Kristin Herren.
 Jaydee Baxter added another RBI to cap the five-run explosion.

 Baxter, who went 2-for-4, was the only Wildcat with more than one hit.
 Linfield narrowly outhit George Fox 11-9.

-Wildcats starter Karina Paavola (Jr., Kelso, Wash.) recorded eight strikeouts, yielding eight hits and a pair of walks.
+Wildcats starter Karina Paavola (Sr., Kelso, Wash.) recorded eight strikeouts, yielding eight hits and a pair of walks.
 Paavola improved to 16-1.